Should I Apologize To My Ex? 13 Factors To Consider

 9. Is your ex mature enough?

-Still wondering, “Should I apologize to my ex?”
+Still wondering, “Should I reach out to my ex?”
 Even if you do apologize, imagine the hypothetical reaction of your ex.

 • Would they lash out and make you feel worse?